How We Support Our Portfolio Companies

 Our approach to being a value-add investor

 This is the third and final part in our three-part series to provide improved transparency to founders about Dynamo Ventures and how we operate.
-Over the series of posts, we cover (1) what we invest in, (2) what our investment process is and (3) how we support founders and their startups post-investment.
+Over the series of posts, we cover (1) what we invest in, (2) our investment process is and (3) how we support founders and their startups post-investment.

 Dynamo Ventures as a sector focused fund managed by ex-operators and specialist investors is very focused on adding genuine value beyond our investment.
 If you are only looking for an investment, we are definitely the wrong investors.
 As part of our investment process, a key consideration is our ability to make a difference to your startup.

 In this final post, we outline what founders can expect from us as investors including full transparency of our investment memo, our preferred approach to communications, and ongoing support.